EventSaucePHP/EventSauce/docs/docs/message-storage/index.md

 updated_at: 2021-08-24
 ---

+Message Storage in event sourcing consists of a couple components.
+Messages contain the events that an aggregate root needs to rebuild itself, a Message Repository is used to store and retrieve messages for this purpose.
+Messages can also be stored temporarily in a database to ensure transaction dispatching to asynchronous consumer, a Transactional Outbox (or Outbox for short) is used to facilitate that.

+## Message Repositories

 Message repositories persist messages containing events for the event-sourced aggregate roots.
 Configuring this piece of persistence is an essential part of your setup and should be well understood.